sza619/MemeGenerator/README.md

 ### Continued development

-I'd like to:
+I'd like to add:

-- Add a button to download meme generated including texts
+- A button to download meme generated including texts

+Update:

+- Feature Added ✅

 ### Useful resources